HiroNewf/Simple-Projects/Python Projects/pianoTiles/README.md

 Simple bot that is made to play an online version of the piano tiles game.
-This bot probbaly won't work for you vomputer without changing the cordinates in the code.
-If you are intested in makeing this for yourself you can learn hpw to here: https://www.youtube.com/watch?v=YRAIUA-Oc1Y
+This bot probbaly won't work for you computer without changing the cordinates in the code.
+If you are intested in makeing this for yourself you can learn how to here: https://www.youtube.com/watch?v=YRAIUA-Oc1Y